outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

           - if queries of those interfaces are insufficient to solve the problem, interface operations can be used
             - the information-system-structure interface operation (can be used to determine information like the next layer of information objects that are relevant if enough automation is distributed)

-    - specific problem: design set-sorting or value-finding function:
+    - example problem: design set-sorting or value-finding function:

         - similarity in navigation, equality in split => optimal for target value near initial split points or similar positions to the split points
         - assumed difference embedded in pre-computation of attributes => optimal for target value with different pre-computed attribute value, or target values in similar position to values with different pre-computed attribute values or adjacent values

-        - analyze a set from:
+        - analyze a set object from these interfaces - then when you find a pattern match on an interface set, you can restrict the search to those

           - core interface: what core functions determine set generation/selection/aggregation/interaction/organization
           - causal interface: what functions were used to generate the set